executablebooks/MyST-Parser/docs/syntax/optional.md

 ### Mathjax and math parsing

-When building HTML using the [sphinx.ext.mathjax](https://www.sphinx-doc.org/en/master/usage/extensions/math.html#module-sphinx.ext.mathjax) extension (enabled by default), Myst-Parser injects the `tex2jax_ignore` (MathJax v2) and  `mathjax_ignore` (MathJax v3) classes in to the top-level section of each MyST document, and adds the following default MathJax configuration:
+When building HTML using the [sphinx.ext.mathjax](https://www.sphinx-doc.org/en/master/usage/extensions/math.html#module-sphinx.ext.mathjax) extension (enabled by default), If `dollarmath` is enabled, Myst-Parser injects the `tex2jax_ignore` (MathJax v2) and  `mathjax_ignore` (MathJax v3) classes in to the top-level section of each MyST document, and adds the following default MathJax configuration:

 MathJax version 2 (see [the tex2jax preprocessor](https://docs.mathjax.org/en/v2.7-latest/options/preprocessors/tex2jax.html#configure-tex2jax):